giovanischiar/fridgnet/README.md

 </picture>

 ### Package `model`
   Model classes handle the logic of the application.
-This diagram represents all the associations among the classes in the 'model'.
+This diagram represents all the associations among the classes in the `model`.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./readme-res/diagrams/dark/model-diagram.dark.svg">